3D-e-Chem/knime-plants/README.md

 mvn verify
 ```

-An Eclipse update site will be made in `p2/target/repository` repository.
+An Eclipse update site will be made in `p2/target/repository` directory.
 The update site can be used to perform a local installation.

+## Continuous Integration

+Configuration files to run Continuous Integration builds on Linux (Travis-CI), OS X (Travis-CI) and Windows (AppVeyor) are present.

+See `./.travis.yml` file how to trigger a Travis-CI build for every push or pull request.
+See `./appveyor.yml` file how to run on https://www.appveyor.com .

 # Development